putilov_denis - stock.adobe.com

 AI networking infrastructure

 Networking is another key component of an artificial intelligence infrastructure.
-To provide the high efficiency at scale required to support AI, organizations will likely need to upgrade their networks.
+To provide the high efficiency at scale required to support AI and machine learning models, organizations will likely need to upgrade their networks.

 Deep learning algorithms are highly dependent on communications, and enterprise networks will need to keep stride with demand as AI efforts expand.
 That's why scalability must be a high priority, and that will require high-bandwidth, low-latency and creative architectures.